seanmcpar/AmbuMate/README.md

 ***Acr.UserDialogs***
 https://www.nuget.org/packages/Acr.UserDialogs/
 Provides a stylish looking loading screen while the user is being logged into the mobile application.
-This loading screen l=also prevents the user from continuing to enter details or pressing the Log in button again.
+This loading screen also prevents the user from continuing to enter details or pressing the Log in button again.

 ### Design Pattern